Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Simulation
 - Statistics
 - Optimization
-- Cognitive Science and behavioral economics
+- Cognitive science and behavioral economics
 - Programming
 - Designing experiments (DOE)

 These lists could be endlessly long. _Versatility_ is the hallmark of the strong analyst and strategist.
 You aren't going to find many books on general strategy.
 Strategy is an amalgam of knowledge focused on specific problems.
 People who are good at it understand the business at a fundamental level and understand how to structure problems so that they may be solved in intelligent ways.
 You are forging an alloy that will increase profitability, while making your business more efficient and resilient.

-## Understanding the meaning of strategy
+## Understanding our definition of strategy

 Strategy is a complex term, but it can be distilled down to having a plan.
 A strategy has a goal and that goal can vary.
 Like most companies (especially public companies) driving firm valuations may be a goal.
 You typically drive valuation higher by increasing revenue or by reinforcing a strategic moat.
 For example, in the streaming wars Netflix, Disney, and others are in a race to produce content.
 Content is their strategic moat because the technology problems have been solved while consumer behavior has shifted.
 They play in a highly competitive space and are in a dog-fight with every other competitor.

 I have often heard people describe strategy as turning everyone's head in the right direction.
 I suppose that is a component of strategy.
 Strategy can be offensive or defensive and involve public relations or lobbying efforts.
 It can include manipulating market forces of supply and demand or structuring media rights deals.
 You can divest from under-performing assets or create entirely new asset classes.
 You can hedge against risks by diversifying your approach or through partnerships.
 It might mean evaluating capabilities.
-It's a broad term that gets overused, is often confused for something else, and is simply an abstraction if it isn't framed around specific goals.
+It's a broad term that gets overused, is often confused for something else, and can become an abstraction if it isn't framed around specific goals.

 Strategy is also about communication.
 This can't be stressed enough.
 If you want to learn about strategy I suggest that you take a negotiations course.
 You can also read a couple of books that teach you how to talk to people.
 "How to win friends and influence people" [@Carnegie1981] is a good place to start.
 This classic was written in the nineteen-thirties and is as relevant today as it was then.
 Another great book you should consider is "Getting To Yes, Negotiating Agreement Without Giving In" [@Fisher2011].
-This book is all about positioning arguments.
+This book is about positioning arguments.
 This is a critical skill set.
 If you can't do it, you might as well not understand how addition works.
 Working with and understanding people, presentation skills, and understanding how to frame arguments without being condescending is critical to strategy.
 I can't stress the importance of soft skills enough.
-This is the most important paragraph in this book.
-Stop here if you have strong technical skill sets and take an etiquette course to learn how to act and a rhetoric course to learn how to think.
+Stop reading here if you have strong technical skill sets and take an etiquette course to learn how to act and a rhetoric course to learn how to think.
 The liberal-arts are under-appreciated in our field to the detriment of many practitioners.

 From an academic standpoint, there are lot's of strategic frameworks.
 Harvard's Michael Porter descried firms as "a collection of activities that are performed to design, produce, market, deliver, and support products." [@Keller2003] That is exactly what we are doing, but our product represents something more complex than a simple good or service.
 His most famous contribution to business strategy is likely "Porter's five forces." ^[https://en.wikipedia.org/wiki/Porter%27s_five_forces_analysis] What is interesting about this framework is that on the surface it doesn't appear imminently useful to a sports team.
 Where it does come in useful is when thinking about strategic problems such as _What Point-Of-Sale system should we use throughout our venue?_.
 In that case, this model can be used to consider who you might select based on those market forces.
 Will there be consolidation, what does that mean, what is our most powerful position in terms of negotiating?
 If the product is a commodity, the vendor will have to compete on price.
 Perhaps they are interested in marketing and are candidates for a sponsorship.
-Maybe you could purchase the company.
+Perhaps you could purchase the company.
 It's the classic strategy problem: "Build, Buy, or Lease."
 You can get creative.

 If you have ever messed around in the stock market you'll here a lot of talk about _fundamentals_.
 The type of analysis you might find on a trading platform is the illusion of analysis.
 Applying techniques like _triple exponential smoothing_^[https://en.wikipedia.org/wiki/Exponential_smoothing] or _moving averages_ to stocks looks great, but it probably doesn't matter.
 Does it make a novice a better trader?
 It might make them worse.
-Analysis is great if you understand it.
-It is contextual.
+Analysis is great if you understand it and it is always contextual.
 If you don't understand the context it can be misleading or damaging.
-Data is not the solution or perhaps it is.
-It depends.
-Keep that in mind and think critically about the problems we are going to cover.
+Keep in mind that data is not always the solution to every problem and think critically about the mechanics of why a problem exists.
 The mechanical part of analysis isn't the important part of it.
 It should be a commodity.
 Focus on the application and communication.

 ## Technologies place in strategy and analytics

 I consider the application of technology in analytics along five ordered dimensions.
 While you can jump around to a degree, each step is generally built on the step below it.
 As you ascend the steps, execution tends to become more difficult and complex.
 Execution is where your strategy will fall apart.
 Read that last sentence again.
 Additionally, your strategy should flow from the top down.
 This means you keep your destination in mind as you move up each of your steps.

 As ridiculous as it may sound, you have to begin with data structure.
-You are building an engine and you have to have all of the correct parts.
+You are building an engine and you need to have all of the correct parts.
 Data is invariably messy.
 So much effort goes into cleaning, structuring, and storing data for use that it represents the bulk of time spent across the spectrum of analytics.
 You must begin there.
 Additionally, there are probably multiple levels of maturity on this front.
 For instance, ticketing data may be very well structured while CRM data may be lacking.
 I view analytics within the structure proposed in figure \@ref(fig:choneheirarh).

 <div class="figure" style="text-align: center">
 <img src="images/CH1_ML_Heirarchy.png" alt="Data strategy heirarchy of needs" width="100%" />
 <p class="caption">(\#fig:choneheirarh)Data strategy heirarchy of needs</p>
 </div>

-Furthermore, I consider technology to be "a means to an end," and not "an end unto itself."
+Furthermore, I consider technology to be a means to an end and not"an end unto itself.
 This tends to be a common confusion.
 Your technology strategy should flow from a well-articulated business strategy.
 You could spend capital to allow fans to enter a park leveraging facial recognition, but what problem does that solve?
 Is scanning a ticket the bottleneck in that system that slows down the process?
 Do fans want it?
 Does the regulatory environment permit it?
 This sounds like a complex system more than a camera and a database.
 Focus on the system.
 The technology is probably the easy part to solve.
 While innovation is sometimes bred by throwing something at the wall to see if it sticks, I haven't found that to be the primary vehicle for technology adoption.
 When an organization takes a misguided technology-first approach, I have found the results to be painfully unremarkable.
+Keep in mind that some sports teams have made their brand focused on adopting technology.
+This is a counter to what I just outlined and is valid if executed correctly.
+The same rule applies to both directions.
 Determine what you want to accomplish and why you want to accomplish it before deploying a technology solution.

 Perhaps you want to _revolutionize_ your business.
 Very few problems are solved in revolutionary ways.
 The internet feels much the same as it did twenty years ago.
 We are now talking about web 3.0 and the metaverse.
 We already have a _metaverse_.
 It is called the internet.
 It isn't revolutionary.
 What it really represents is a platform that big tech wants you to use to transact.
 Maybe it will be a better way of doing things or maybe it is simply a worse way of doing everything.
 If you want to be an early mover, it could have amazing advantages, but you'll be taking a risk.
 The jury will be out for the next decade on the metaverse.
 Perhaps it is 3D television.
 Remember those?
 Of course you don't.
 Look for the business model that underlies these marketing schemes.
 Perhaps the metaverse is simply a way to help bolster _augmented reality_ products.
 If you understand the mechanism, you'll be able to plan for what comes next and intelligently take risks.

 We don't want to be disparaging toward Information Technology.
 Strong I.T. skill sets are incredibly useful.
 As your skills progress you'll be exposed to a myriad of technologies:

-- if you work on Windows or Apple, you'll still need some understanding of Linux^[https://www.linux.org/]
+- If you work on Windows or Apple, you'll still need some understanding of Linux^[https://www.linux.org/]
 - Shell scripting is a critical skill for any dev-ops task^[https://en.wikipedia.org/wiki/Bash_(Unix_shell)]
 - Start using _git_ as a repository for your code^[https://github.com/]
 - Tools such as _docker_ allow you to package programs if you are doing web development^[https://www.docker.com/]